Converged-networking/crawling-to-run/README.md

 ### Containerlab

 To spin up a lab with EOS switches we're using Containerlab.
-Installation instructions can be bound [here]([https://link](https://containerlab.srlinux.dev/install/))
+Installation instructions can be found [here](https://containerlab.srlinux.dev/install/)

 Start lab and configure linux containers: